telerik/blazor-docs/knowledge-base/common-struct-error.md

 ## Description

 When using a data-bound component, the application gets a null exception, and the component does not work.

-## Error Message
-When running a Telerik Blazor application the application gets an error similar to the following:
+When running the Telerik Blazor application the application gets an error similar to the following:
 ```
 ArgumentNullException: Value cannot be null.
 (Parameter 'source')
 System.Linq.ThrowHelper.ThrowArgumentNullException(ExceptionArgument argument)
 ```

-## Example to Reproduce
+To reproduce the problem, you can use the following code sample:
 ````CSHTML
 <TelerikGrid Data="@GridData">
     <GridColumns>